Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Proposed Framework

-\subsection{Scenario 1}
+\subsubsection{Scenario 1}

-Consistent performance of a model across both public and private datasets would underscore it's true geo-localization capabilities.
-For this scenario, we use the prompt formulation from \cite{mendes2024granularprivacycontrolgeolocation}, applying a least-to-most (LTM) prompting strategy that incrementally addresses sub-tasks to accomplish the main geo-localization objective.
-The model’s outputs comprise an explanation and geo-coordinates that serve as final predictions.
-The predicted geo-coordinates are used to measure error distance relative to ground truth coordinates.
+Consistent performance of a model across diverse datasets with different distributions would underscore its true geo-localization capabilities.
+For this scenario, we adopt the prompt formulation from \cite{mendes2024granularprivacycontrolgeolocation}, applying a least-to-most (LTM) prompting strategy that incrementally addresses sub-tasks to accomplish the main geo-localization objective.\footnote{We use the exact prompt template from \cite{mendes2024granularprivacycontrolgeolocation}, provided in Appendix B.1 of the original paper.} Let \( \mathcal{M} \) denote the model, which takes an image \(x \) a prompt \( P \) as input.
+The model generates a natural language output \( y \), which contains an explanation and predicted geo-coordinates:

+From the output \( y \), we extract the predicted geo-coordinates \( p \).
+The localization error \(\mathcal{L}_{\text{geo}} \) is computed as the haversine distance between the predicted coordinates \( p \) and the ground truth coordinates \( g \).

-\subsection{Scenario 2}
+\subsubsection{Scenario 2}

 This scenario evaluates the impact of prompt variations on the geo-localization performance of VLMs using two distinct prompting approaches.
-Initially, a single-sentence prompt format is used with five manually-crafted, semantically-equivalent prompts.
-Subsequently, the more structured LTM-prompt format is tested, also with five semantically-equivalent versions, to examine the effects of both prompting style and phrasing on the results.
+For each image \( x\), we apply: (i) A single-sentence (SS) format, and (ii) A structured, LTM format from \cite{mendes2024granularprivacycontrolgeolocation}.